datasciencecampus/pygrams/docs/tech-report.md

 ![img](img/porter_2018.png)

 This method works well for terms rapidly emerging in the last three periods as it is expected looking at the equations.
+However we found that it penalises terms that do not follow the desirable pattern, ie. fast emerging at the last three periods.
 It also takes into consideration the global trend, which sometimes may not be desirable

 ### Curves
 We decided to investigate alternative methods that would be more generic in the sense that emergence could be scored uniformly in the given timeseries and normalization by the global trend would be optional.
-Our immediate next thought was to fit quadratic and quadratic curves to retrieve retrieve different emerging patterns in our corpus.
+Our immediate next thought was to fit quadratic and/or sigmoid curves to retrieve different emerging patterns in our corpus.
 Quadratic curves would pick trend patterns similar to Porter's method
 ![img](img/curves.png)

-Initially we were fitting both sigmoid and quadratic curves and pick the best fit one.
-However, since For a quadratic, y=ax^2 +bx + c, a determines how steeply the series emerge (or decline if a is negative).

-The emergeThe results were comparable to porter's method for our dataset as demonstrated below.
+The emergeThe results from quadratic fitting were comparable to porter's method for our dataset as demonstrated in the results below.

 Porter:
 cmd: -it=USPTO-mdf-0.05 -cpc=G -emt | exec time: 07:23 secs